History of Sydney FC: Season 2 – 2009

 The second season of the W-League was much better for the Harbourside club.
 They welcomed 2 new foreign signings, Danish internationals Julie Rydahl Bukh and Cathrine Paaske-Sørensen who both brought much valuable experience to the club.
 The addition of these two players helped Sydney to claim the minor premiership in the W-League for the first time, and also went on to becoming Champions, defeating previous season's champions Brisbane Roar 3–2 at Toyota Park.

 Season 3 – 2010–11

-Season 3 for Sydney FC was a brilliant season, Winning 8 of their 10 games, and scoring 29 goals as well as finishing Premiers of the 2010 competition with rivals Brisbane Roar being runners up.
-In the semi-final against The City Derby rivals Melbourne Victory Sydney won comprehensibly 5–1 at Campbelltown Stadium, with striker Leena Khamis scoring a brace.
+Season 3 for Sydney FC was a brilliant season, winning 8 of their 10 games, and scoring 29 goals as well as finishing Premiers of the 2010 competition with rivals Brisbane Roar being runners up.
+In the semi-final against The City Derby rivals Melbourne Victory Sydney won 5–1 at Campbelltown Stadium, with striker Leena Khamis scoring a brace.
 However, after a hard-fought battle, Sydney would go on to lose the Grand Final against Brisbane Roar 2–1.